Firma electrónica obligatoria en informes de tasación

 With the entry into force of Order ECM/599/2025, all professionals substantively involved in the document must sign it electronically.
 These are usually:

-- The appraiser drafting the report.
+• The appraiser who prepared the report.

-- The technical reviewer.
+• The technical reviewer.

 In many cases, the final report may take up to three electronic signatures, implying the need for a clear, agile and legally robust signature flow.